tshepang/blog/content/what-s-eating-gilbert-grape-1993.md

     retardation.

 This makes the movie important, even though it's not especially good.
-The romance, or rather the gal (the sort of character that is Juliette Lewis' now-dated trademark), is not interesting, and most everything else that happens (e.g. the cheating wife episode) just feels random and needless.
+The romance, or rather the woman (the sort of character that is Juliette Lewis' now-dated trademark), is not interesting, and most everything else that happens (e.g. the cheating wife episode) just feels random and needless.